 Missae pro Missa ("Masses for the Mass") is a worldwide effort to preserve the Traditional Latin Mass by means of the most powerful prayer on Earth: the Catholic Mass itself.
-The first two campaigns were launched in February 2023 and June 2024, respectively, and gathered a spiritual bouquet of Masses and prayers for this intention from people around the world.
+In additional to our past campaigns, we are now sponsoring a worldwide spiritual bouquet for Pope Leo XIV to recognize the full freedom of the Traditional Latin Mass.

-Request Masses to be said (e.g., through a parish, religious order, or another group) for the stated intention (or if you're a priest, celebrate Masses for this intention)
+Request Masses to be said for this intention (e.g., through a parish, religious order, or another group).
+Or if you're a priest, celebrate Masses for this intention.

 You've probably heard announcements at Mass that the Mass is being offered for some particular intention.
 You too can request that a Mass be celebrated for a particular intention.
 Masses can be requested from a variety of sources.
 Contact your local parish, your local religious order, or a similar group to make a Mass request.
 Afterwards, submit it to the spiritual bouquet so it can be added to the worldwide total.

-The Masses for this effort may be requested "for the preservation of the Latin Mass" or "for a holy pope" (depending on the campaign) or simply for your personal intentions.
-In the latter case, explain to God your intention behind the Mass and be assured that He will accept it.
+The Masses for the current campaign may be requested "for Pope Leo XIV" or "for the full freedom of the Latin Mass" or simply for your personal intentions.
+In the latter case, explain to God your intention behind the Mass and know that He will accept it.

 There is no one way to offer your hearing of a Mass for an intention, but the key is to unite your prayer to Jesus' Offering of Himself to His Father in the Sacrifice of the Mass.
 Some options include: